openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_configure.rst

        link circled.
    :width: 800

-In both cases, the group configuration opens:
+In both cases, the group configuration opens.

 .. image:: ../../../../shared/images/group_configurations_experiments.png
  :alt: An image of the Group Configuration page with the experiments using it